THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 The question is how bad do you want to change your financial life?

-You might also be willing to slash every expense you have to the bone so you can be debt free as soon as possible.
+You might also be willing to slash your living expenses to the bone so you can be debt free as soon as possible.

 For others, they want to still be comfortable while working through the steps.